 This statement in and of itself was not news to us, but the complainant went into a level of detail we hadn’t seen in quite some time, if ever, from a person living the professional back-and-forth that many senior managers experience within accounting firms, most often Big 4 firms.

 First and foremost, this person told us, the technical chops you bring to the table are mere table stakes.
-Once you’ve accepted that, however, and worked toward accomplishments in other areas of the firm, it may still not be enough to give you the boost you need to make partner.
+Once you’ve accepted that and worked toward accomplishments in other areas of the firm, it may still not be enough to give you the boost you need to make partner.

 Aside from the professional expectations, the other problem facing senior managers is whether an individual fully understands and desires the ownership aspect of being partner.
 Our source told us that as time goes on, “I question whether I want to be a part-owner of a business like this.”
 Our source is cynical about intermediate positions like managing directors, non-equity partners, and the like, seeing them as appeasements for those seemingly parked at senior manager.

-The goal of becoming a partner is something many people start their careers with, but the desire erodes, especially within the Big 4, for a variety of reasons.
+The goal of becoming a partner is something many people start their careers with but with experience the desire erodes, especially within the Big 4, for a variety of reasons.
 Our source’s list of grievances is long, but here are some highlights that this person shared with us:

 - “The promotion (any promotion—not just the partner one) process is political—it doesn’t matter who you are, what you’ve done, where you did it, or how much it was worth, it only matters who knows.”

 - “The process is never about your accumulated contributions, but rather […] ‘what have you done for me lately?’”

 - “The firm almost always looks to the external business need (i.e., revenue) when making decisions, and even then it is usually for the short-term.
 But if we don’t solve our internal problems, we won’t have a business for much longer and these needs are decidedly not revenue-generating.”